pingcap/tidb-operator/examples/monitor-shards/README.md

 # Shards and Replicas

 If a single Prometheus can't hold the current target metrics, the user can shard the targets on multiple Prometheus servers.
-Shards use the Prometheus `modulus` configuration, which takes the hash of the `__address__` source label values, and split the scrape targets based on the number of shards.
+Shards use the Prometheus `modulus` configuration, which takes the hash of the `__address__` source label values, and splits the scrape targets based on the number of shards.

-Note that scaling down shards will not reshard data onto the remaining instances, the data must be manually moved.
-Increasing shards will not reshard data neither but it will continue to be available from the same instances.
+Note that decreasing shards will not reshard data onto the remaining instances, the data must be manually moved.
+Increasing shards will not reshard data either but it will continue to be available from the original instances.
-To query globally,we can use Thanos framework.

-* The ingress will only create for first shard of prometheus and grafana when using multiple shards.
+It’s not recommended to configure `spec.prometheus.ingress` and `spec.grafana` in the TidbMonitor CR when using multiple shards.
+And we recommend using Thanos to query the metrics globally.

 ## Install Example

 Install TiDB: